-Implementation of suicide attempt/self-harm surveillance systems
+Implementation of suicide and suicide attempt/self-harm surveillance systems

-- Suicide attempt/Self-Harm Surveillance Systems - 1.
-What are facilitating factors for improving surveillance of suicide attempts/self-harm in Russia? - 2.
-What are challenges? - 3.
-How can IASP and WHO assist in improving surveillance of suicide attempts/self-harm?
+- Suicide and Suicide attempt/Self-Harm Surveillance Systems - 1.
+What are facilitating factors for improving surveillance of suicide and suicide attempts/self-harm in your country? - 2.
+What are challenges/barriers? - 3.
+How can surveillance of suicide attempts/self-harm in your region/country be improved?